Call for papers is now closed for LPP2021. If you want to attend the conference, please register here: https://www.conftool.com/lpp2021/

 General Call for Papers

-We invite papers, discussion sessions, colloquia, and poster presentations that approach language policy from a variety of theoretical and methodological perspectives, and in a variety of contexts, from the local/institutional to the national/global.
+We invite papers, discussion sessions, and colloquia that approach language policy from a variety of theoretical and methodological perspectives, and in a variety of contexts, from the local/institutional to the national/global.

 Abstracts of up to 300 words are welcome that address topics such as (but not limited to):